 Harvest Caye

 Harvest Caye is Norwegian Cruise Line’s private destination located in southern Belize.
 This 75-acre retreat opened in 2016 in partnership with the country of Belize as a hub to explore this Caribbean destination.
-While located only about a mile from the mainland of Belize, the only way to visit this island is on an NCL cruise.
+While located only about a mile from the mainland of Belize, the only way to visit this island is on a NCL, Oceania, or Regent Seven Seas cruise.

-The island features a lagoon pool, a 7-acre beach, restaurants and bars, and a variety of shore excursion options.
+Harvest Caye features a lagoon pool, a seven-acre beach, restaurants and bars, and a variety of shore excursion options.
 Perhaps the most popular spot is the 15,000 square foot resort pool.
 It features plenty of lounge chairs and umbrellas, a swim-up bar, and even a water feature.
 There is also a splash park for the little ones and a shopping center with local artisans, rum tastings, and the popular Moho Chocolates.

 However, unlike other private islands, the food on Harvest Caye is NOT included.
 Your NCL drink package will NOT work on the island either.
 Still, there are plenty of food and drink options available for purchase.